willbmisled/Reg1Cyano/Analysis/NALMS2015.md

 This documents contains the analyses and figures for a poster at the 2015 NALMS meeting.

+This document is available here: https://github.com/willbmisled/Reg1Cyano/blob/master/Analysis/NALMS2015.md

+The details of all data processing steps including notes and rcode are available here: https://github.com/willbmisled/Reg1Cyano/blob/master/Analysis/NALMS2015.Rmd

 #Data Decisions#

 * Only use data from the Beagle Fluorometers
 * Restrict to readings recorded in ug/l
 * Restrict to integrated tube samples
-* For multiple samples for a visit to a lake (includes multiple sites, replicates, and multiple readings) record the min, max, and mean
+* For multiple samples for a visit to a lake (includes multiple sites, replicates, and multiple readings) calculate the mean
-* Use only the unfiltered samples
-* Separate analysis for frozen and fresh samples

 #Output#